snowplow/snowplow-flutter-tracker/doc/03-tracking-events.md

 There is also an option to automatically track view events when currently active pages change through the [Navigator API](https://api.flutter.dev/flutter/widgets/Navigator-class.html).

-To activate this feature, one has to register a `SnowplowObserver` retrieved from the tracker instance using `Tracker.getObserver()`.
+To activate this feature, one has to register a `SnowplowObserver` retrieved from the tracker instance using `SnowplowTracker.getObserver()`.
 The retrieved observer can be added to `navigatorObservers` in `MaterialApp`:

 ```dart
 MaterialApp(